 #2 Institute smart traffic management schemes

 One of the best ways to integrate sustainable mobility processes into municipalities is to take advantage of smart traffic management schemes.
-Here are three examples:

-- Cities can reduce traffic congestion by monitoring the situation and intervening early with the traffic management software PTV Optima.
+As an example, cities can reduce traffic congestion by monitoring the situation and intervening early with the traffic management software PTV Optima.
 Simulations from PTV Optima help to minimize travel time to avoid long detours and eliminate traffic jams before they arise, which helps cut emissions.

 #3 Enable and promote eco-friendly mobility options